 Placement is Key for Workplace Appropriate Tattoos

 If people are willing to take the advice of the professionals and work with their tattoo artist on size, placement and content, it can be easy and rewarding to work on a “hidden” tattoo that meets workplace standards.
-When considering a tattoo that is appropriate for the workplace, remember to:
+When considering professional tattoos that are appropriate for the workplace, remember to:

 - Choose a spot that can easily be covered with everyday clothing.